**Click here for vaccine information

-All non-essential public meetings are suspended.
-During this time, regulatory agencies (such as the Board of Selectmen, Board of Finance, and land use agencies) will be able to meet as needed for essential business, but the meetings will be closed to the public.
+Public meetings are currently being held virtually.
 The public will be able to view these meetings live online or on television through SCTV.
 Members of the public may email statements to the Town Clerk’s Office (EButler@simsbury-ct.gov) by 4:30pm the day before the meeting to have their comments read into the record during public audience.
 These actions are being taken pursuant to Executive Order No.7B.
+We are currently in phase 2.1 of the State of Connecticut reopening plan.
+Click here for details on gathering size limits.

 Thank you for your cooperation and patience as we continue to address the emerging issues related to COVID-19.